MoustafaGamal01/ChatApp/README.md

 # ChatApp
-it's a real-time chat application that allows users to send friend requests, manage chats, and engage in private a conversations. and allows system to handle sending real-time notifications.
-Built using modern web technologies, it provides a seamless communication platform with support for media file sharing and group chats.
+It's a real-time chat application that allows users to send friend requests, manage chats, and engage in private a conversations. and allows system to handle sending real-time notifications.
+Built using modern web technologies, and containerized with Docker for easy setup and deployment, it also provides a seamless communication platform with support for media file sharing and group chats.

 ## Technologies Used
 Backend